robdavid/genutil-go/README.md

 ### Consumption

-Iterators can be consumed in a number of ways.
+There are a few ways to consume iterators.

 #### For loops

-The most straight forward way to consume an iterator is using a `for` loop.
+There are a couple of ways using a `for` loop.
 The recommended way is by converting to a native Go iterator with the `Seq` method.

 ```go
 for n := range iterator.Range(0,10).Seq() {